I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 I Was Aiming For 150km…

-On the schedule in total was 225km of cycling and I knew that I wouldn’t be able to do all of that but I hoped that I would manage to do 150km or so, for somebody who had never cycled more than 20 though, that was an ambitious goal!
+On the schedule in total was 225km of cycling.
+I knew that I wouldn’t be able to do all of that, but I hoped that I would manage to do 150km or so.
+For somebody who had never cycled more than 20kms though, that was an ambitious goal!

-We got back to the ship with enough time to have a shower before dinner which was really good.
+We got back to the ship with enough time to have a shower before a really good dinner.

 The bathroom in our cabins was great and the toilet came with a little surprise.